chrismccolgan/imhappy-old/README.md

 # IMHAPPY
 IMHAPPY is a web app with full CRUD functionality that allows the user to journal happy moments of their life.
-The entries are then sorted into a colorful list in descending order that the user can look at, reminisce on, and improve their mood at any time.
+The entries are then sorted into a colorful list in descending order.
+Whenever the user wants to improve their mood, they can open IMHAPPY and see a list of happy moments of their life.
+IMHAPPY also gives the user an easy way to remember more happy moments of their life.

 * **Colorful:** Every month for each entry has its own background color.
 The more entries the user makes, the more colorful the app becomes!
 * **Responsive:** IMHAPPY was designed with responsiveness in mind, it will adjust to any screen size.